Operation: Endgame: Plot

 While trying to find a way out, Fool is attacked by Hierophant.
 Temperance kills Hierophant, saving Fool.
 She reveals that Alpha Team was ordered to eliminate Omega Team that very day.
 The Fool, Chariot and Temperance spend time in Devil's Office trying to find a way of escape.
 Eventually Devil's Safe is cracked open, a map is found and The Fool steals some discs without anyone else noticing.
 After this encounter, the trio face off against the remaining members of Alpha.
 In the ensuing fights, Chariot sets Magician on fire, Hermit kills Chariot and Temperance shoots Hermit in the crotch and then kills Empress.
 The Fool and Temperance are the only ones left standing.
 They both enter the exit elevator and escape.
 They kiss as the bomb goes off, destroying the Factory.

 Meanwhile, Carl and Neil uncover an audio tape which the Devil recorded before his death.
 The Devil reveals that he has a disc with every dirty secret from the last eight years of the Bush administration.
 He also professes his love for Susan.
 The elevator emerges from a bathroom stall and it is revealed the Fool has killed Temperance.
-He snaps the neck of a man in the bathroom who sees Temperance's body and takes his jacket, then he calls Susan, and tells her (in an English accent using the British pronunciation of ma'am as the American sound of "mom") that he has the disc, which contains "every single one of their fuck-ups."
+He snaps the neck of a man in the bathroom who sees Temperance's body and takes his jacket, then he calls Susan, and tells her (in an English accent using the British pronunciation of ma'am as the American sound of "mum") that he has the disc, which contains "every single one of their fuck-ups."
 Susan reveals that she had hired the Fool specifically to enter the Factory and retrieve the files.
 She then shoots Carl and Neil.
 Meanwhile, the Fool walks out of the building, steps into a cab, and drives off.